jenkins-x/jx-docs/content/en/community/documentation/reference.md

 > Without the threat of punishment, there is no joy in flight. - [Kobo Abe](https://en.wikipedia.org/wiki/Kobo_Abe)
 ```

-Which will render as follows in the Jenkins X docs:
+Which will render as follows in the JayeX docs:

 > Without the threat of punishment, there is no joy in flight. - [Kobo Abe][abe]